Upcoming Events

 11:15 AM.
 All ages welcome.

-First Day School consists of talks and activities that provide a Quaker perspective on the issues and challenges of everyday life.
+First Day School for Adults consists of talks and activities that provide a Quaker perspective on the issues and challenges of everyday life.

 Parking

-Members and attenders park on the right side of the driveway leading up to the Meeting House (accessible from Greenwood Avenue) or in the parking lot on the west side of the Meeting House (accessible from Meetinghouse Road).
-Please note that our meetinghouse driveways are one-way, so vehicles must enter from Greenwood Avenue.
+Members and attenders park on the right side of the driveway leading up to the Meeting House (accessible from our entrance on Greenwood Avenue) or in the parking lot on the west side of the Meeting House.
+Please note that our meetinghouse driveways are one-way, so vehicles must enter from Greenwood Avenue and exit onto Meetinghouse Road.

 Orientation

 As you enter the Meetinghouse, which is what we call our place of worship, the room where the Meeting gathers will be the first door on your right.
-The John Barnes Room, which is where we meet for adult classes, special events, or business, will be the first door on your left.
+The John Barnes Room, which is where we meet for adult classes and special events will be the first door on your left.

 Meeting Etiquette